Nejome/laravel-sanctum-example/README.md

 ```

 #### Notes
-* Laravel app and SPA must be same domain.
-They could be in different subdomains.
+* Laravel app and SPA must share the same top-level domain.
 * You can set the SPA domain in .env in SANCTUM_STATEFUL_DOMAINS variable.